 Bad weather can be incredibly dangerous for hot air balloons, particularly windy conditions.
 Unfortunately, even the best weather forecasters are sometimes wrong, and weather conditions can change on a dime, meaning hot air balloon pilots must react quickly to steer the balloon to safety.

 Collisions with other hot air balloons is a major concern, especially at large balloon rallies like the ones held in Albuquerque.
 Collisions can cause the basket to tip over, cause the pilot to lose control, or potentially start a fire on the aircraft.

 Collisions with stationary objects are even more dangerous.
 Power lines, trees, and sharp objects like barbed-wire fences can puncture the balloon’s nylon and cause a crash.

 An inexperienced pilot can greatly hinder hot air balloon safety.
 Under current Federal Aviation Administration (FAA) standards, a pilot needs only 10 hours of balloon flight experience in addition to passing written tests to obtain a private hot air balloon license, which many veteran pilots argue is not enough time to attain the necessary skills to pilot a balloon.

 Hot Air Balloon Safety in Albuquerque

-If you’ll be attending the Friends and Lovers Balloon Rally in Albuquerque this weekend and enjoying a hot air balloon ride, follow these hot air balloon safety tips in addition to any safety briefings given before your ascent.
+If you’ll be attending an event, like the Friends and Lovers Balloon Rally that took place in Albuquerque to enjoy a hot air balloon ride, follow these hot air balloon safety tips in addition to any safety briefings given before your ascent.